terencestone/phase-0-gps-1/README.md

 ## Functions

 ### Rectangle
-Write four functions that take a `rectangle` object and certain properties of the rectangle.

-In this drill, a rectangle object is really just a plain old Javascript object with two properties, `width` and `height`.
+In this drill, write a number of functions that calculate certain properies of a rectangle object.
+A rectangle object is just a Javascript object with two properties, `width` and `height`.
 Here's an example:

 ```javascript
 var rectangle = {width: 10, height: 20};
 ```

 A few sample rectangle objects have been included in the tests.

+Here are the functions you'll need to write to get the tests to pass.

 1. `area(rectangle)`, which returns the area of the rectangle
 2. `perimeter(rectangle)`, which returns the perimeter of the rectangle